Fedor Solntsev: Biography

 Olenin commissioned Solntsev to describe archaeological and historical artifacts of Russian state.
 Solntsev started to work in 1830.
 He made more than 3000 highly detailed drawing of different artifacts including the record of all the Kremlin's riches.
 Seven hundreds of those drawings made the core for the six-volume publications titled Antiquities of the Russian State.
 The encyclopedia was published after Olenin's death using the funds provided by Nicholas I. Solntsev also provided a detailed chronicle of Old Russian style in his book Clothing of Russia.

-Solntsev died on 3 March 1892 and was buried in Volkovo Cemetery in Saint Petersburg.
+Solntsev died in St. Petersburg on 3 March 1892, aged 90; he's interred into the Volkovo Cemetery, south of the Literatorskie Mostki.